Are You Looking for a LifeLock Alternative?

 Aura is an all-in-one digital security solution that keeps you and your family safe from identity theft, financial fraud, and online threats.

-While Aura is a relatively new company, it was recently awarded the distinction of best identity theft protection by Money.com.
+While Aura is a relatively new company, it was recently rated as the best identity theft protection by Money.com, Forbes, TechRadar, and more.

 Every Aura plan includes access to a robust suite of tools, including:

 - #1-rated identity theft protection.
 Aura monitors your most sensitive information across the internet, Dark Web, and public records.
-Aura was rated the #1 identity theft protection service by both IdentityProtectionReview.com and Security.org.
+Aura was rated the #1 identity theft protection service by Money.com, Forbes, USNews.com, TechRadar, Security.org, and more.

-- Online and device security, including a secure password manager.
+- Online and device security, including AI-powered scam protection.
 Aura’s mission is to build a safer internet.
-To do that, the company is constantly releasing new tools to protect you from hackers and cybercriminals, including a secure password manager, military-grade virtual private network (VPN), powerful antivirus software, Safe Browsing tools, and more.
+To do that, the company is constantly releasing new tools to protect you from hackers and cybercriminals, including a secure password manager, military-grade virtual private network (VPN), powerful antivirus software, Safe Browsing tools, and even AI-powered scam call and text protection.

 - Parental controls and family identity theft protection.
 Aura keeps your entire family safe by monitoring the SSNs and credit files of your children and elderly family members, and offers parental controls to protect your kids from online threats and predators.